madanh/gmove/index.md

 # How much Global CO<sub>2</sub> emissions could be prevented

 Here are some upper bound estimates for a certain best case scenario.
 I know that this is hyper optimistic, but it gives an impression of the scale of the potentional impact that could be achieved.
 As you'll see below it's pretty insane for something that is enabled by "purely software means".
-I you know how this upper bound could be improved, please share [here](https://github.com/madanh/gmove/issues).
+If you know how this upper bound could be improved, please share in an issue [here](https://github.com/madanh/gmove/issues).

 ## Outcome definition